-Oral Cancer Screenings in Weymouth, MA
+Oral Cancer Screening in Weymouth, MA

 According to recent studies, 1.7 million people are diagnosed with cancer every year in the United States, and at least 600,000 die from it.
 Cancer is an incredibly dangerous disease because it attacks animals at a cellular level.
 It is caused by cells that fail to copy correctly, resulting in the multiplication of defunct cells that form tumors and can even shut down organs.

 At Aesthetic and Restorative Dentistry, we want to do our part to help our patients in Weymouth, MA, handle the realities of cancer.
-One of our services is the conducting of thorough oral cancer screenings on an annual basis for our patients to catch symptoms early.
+One of our services is the conducting of thorough oral cancer screenings in Weymouth, MA, on an annual basis for our patients to catch symptoms early.
 The goal is to begin treatment as soon as possible, so you and your loved ones have a better chance of winning your battle.

-The Oral Cancer Screening
+The Oral Cancer Screening in Weymouth, MA

 There are several symptoms they are trying to look for:

 - Sores in or outside of the mouth that hasn’t healed

 - Areas causing pain in the mouth or near the ear

 - Red patches in the mouth